ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-1.md

 1\.
 Make sure to exit from sandbox shell.
 Type `exit`.
 Open a terminal on **local machine**.
 Download the **install-nifi.sh** file from the github repo.
 Copy & paste the following commands:

+> Note: If on Azure, you will need to exit twice.
+Exit root user and Azure user you created while deploying your sandbox on Azure.

 ~~~
 cd ~
 curl -o install-nifi.sh https://raw.githubusercontent.com/hortonworks/tutorials/hdp/assets/realtime-event-processing/install-nifi.sh